 The BMJ has reported on some notable developments in the medical field.
 Some of the outstanding articles they have featured include: the discovery of chloroform, which was used during the birth of Queen Victoria’s eighth child; an expose on baby farming; the first X-ray image made in Britain; and the link between smoking and lung cancer.

 Formerly known as the Archives of Internal Medicine, JAMA Internal Medicine covers general internal medicine and specialty internal medicine areas.
 Articles published in JAMA Internal Medicine are peer-reviewed and are designed to provide insightful research to educate and inform readers.

 With an Impact Factor of 20.768 in 2018, JAMA Internal Medicine ranks 5th out of 160 journals in the Medicine, General and Internal category.
 The journal receives approximately 7.5 million online visits a year and over 9.3 million article views and downloads.

 JAMA Internal Medicine is part of the JAMA Network of journals that includes JAMA, 11 JAMA Network specialty journals, and JAMA Network Open.
 The journal receives regular attention from major media and articles it has published have led to legislative action by US authorities on matters of patient safety and better public protection measures.

 Annals of Internal Medicine was established by the American College of Physicians in 1927 and is today one of the most influential journals in the world.

-Annals of Internal Medicine has over 148,000 readers and its Impact Factor for 2017 was 19.384, with 53,689 total cites, making it the most cited general internal medicine journal in the world.
+Annals of Internal Medicine has over 159,000 readers and its Impact Factor for 2018 was 19.315, ranking it 6th out of 160 journals.
+It also had 57,057 total cites, making it the most cited general internal medicine journal in the world.

 In line with its commitment to readers and authors, the journal provides free access to many of its articles and all issues are made freely available to countries with developing economies.